peterevertz/ioBroker.wifilight-1/README.md

 ## Info
 Supports LW12, LD382 and LD382A.
 Support for Mi-Light/LimitlessLED RGBW added.
+Support for LD282A with 5 channels added.
+Use Device name LD282A5

 ## Initial Creation
 This adapter was initialy created by @soef at https://github.com/soef/ioBroker.wifilight but not maintained any more, so we moved it to iobroker-community so that bugs could be fixed. thanks @soef for his work.

 ### How to use the command state:
-+ Possible identifiers are: ``red, r, green, g, blue, b, bri, sat, transition, on, off``
++ Possible identifiers are: ``red, r, green, g, blue, b, white, w, cwhite, c, bri, sat, transition, on, off``
 + The string can be a JSON with or without parentheses.
 + You can also assign a value by =
 + Range of colors: ```0..255```